 What is a SEASnet Account?

-A SEASnet account will get you access to the School's instructional computing facilities and software that is only available to engineering students.
-A SEASnet account is different from the Bruin OnLine account you signed up for when you submitted your Statement of Intent to Register.
+A SEASnet account will get you access to the School’s instructional computing facilities and software that is only available to engineering students.
+A SEASnet account is different from the Bruin OnLine account offered to UCLA students.
 Both accounts are important to HSSEAS students.

 What Type of Computer Do I Need?